KeetaNetwork/agent/README.md

     <img src="/.github/readme/preview.png" alt="Keeta Agent App Preview">
 </p>

 Keeta Agent is a macOS toolbar app for automated key management of **GPG** and **SSH** keys using the Secure Enclave.
-It uniquely links `git` commits signed on your physical device to your connected GitHub account, increasing developer security beyond existing tools.
+It uniquely links `git` commits signed on your physical device to your connected GitHub account, increasing developer security.

-It comes bundled with a GnuPG distribution and an SSH Agent that bridges to Apple's native support for NIST P-256 elliptic curve (ECC) keys.
+It comes bundled with GnuPG distribution and an SSH Agent that bridges to Apple's native support for NIST P-256 elliptic curve (ECC) keys.

 ## Why Keeta Agent?